Menu

 Early Years Curriculum

-EARLY YEARS (ACORNS, NURSERY RECEPTION) CURRICULUM AT ST RICHARD'S
+EARLY YEARS CURRICULUM AT ST RICHARD'S

 The school's Early Years Foundation Stage begins aged 2-3 years in Acorns, through to aged 3–4 years in Nursery and finishing aged 4–5 years in Reception Class.
 We passionately believe that a child's experience in the early years will have a significant impact on their future life and that early experiences will shape their lifelong love for learning.